Let's Talk About That Surprise Ending On

 We start this week's episode much as we ended the last one: With the Butcher killing Agnes.
 Dominic and Shelby are still stuck in the upstairs bedroom, looking out at the mob gathering outside their front door.
 Dominic is freaking out.
-Shelby, who, after all, has been through this before IRL, is surprisingly calm.
+Shelby, who, after all, has been through this before, is surprisingly calm.
 The two try to exit the house through the basement — hey, it worked once!
 But it's a no go — Grudge girl is waiting.
 (Can I just say that"What's that?"
-"It's the Chens!" is possibly the two least scary lines of dialogue in all of history.)
+"It's the Chens!" are the two least scary lines of dialogue in all of history.)

 Advertisement

 It seems that's only true if your name isn't Polk.
 Mama and Hillbilly Boy politely take the time to explain some family lore.
-It seems that in 1929, at the height of the Depression (but actually not because the Wall Street crash in October of that year), some out of work folks stole some food from the Polks' land.
-The family took one look at those fat cat thieves who had feasted on their meagre bounty and made up their minds, Scarlett O'Hara style: they would never go hungry again!
+It seems that in 1929, at the height of the Depression (but actually not because of the Wall Street crash in October of that year), a few out of work folks stole some food from the Polks' land.
+The family took one look at those fat cat thieves who had feasted on their meager bounty and made up their minds, Scarlett O'Hara style: they would never go hungry again!

 Later, after Mama has gone, Hillbilly Boy and Lee share a sweet exchange.
 He cut off her ear, but for a very good reason.
 “It’s a present, for Christmas," he explains.
 "It’s the best day of the year.
 We all get a pickled ear.”
 How festive.